Cream cheese: Origin

-United States

-Around 1873 William A. Lawrence, a dairyman in Chester, New York, was the first to mass-produce an unripened fresh cheese known generically as cream cheese.
-In 1872, he began manufacturing Neufchâtel cheese.
-By adding cream to the process, he developed a richer cheese that he called “cream cheese”.
-In 1877 Lawrence created the first brand of cream cheese: its logo was a silhouette of a cow followed by the words "Neufchatel & Cream Cheese".
+Around 1873, William A. Lawrence, a dairyman in Chester, New York, was the first to mass produce an unripened fresh cheese known generically as cream cheese.
+In 1872, he began manufacturing a Neufchâtel cheese style.
+By adding cream to the process, he developed a richer cheese that he called "cream cheese".
+In 1877, Lawrence created the first brand of cream cheese; its logo was a silhouette of a cow followed by the words "Neufchatel & Cream Cheese".

 In 1879, to build a larger factory, Lawrence entered into an arrangement with Samuel S. Durland, another Chester merchant.
 In 1880, Alvah Reynolds, a New York cheese distributor, began to sell the cheese of Lawrence & Durland and called it "Philadelphia Cream Cheese".
 Histories that imply the cheese was produced in Philadelphia, Pennsylvania, or Philadelphia, New York, are incorrect.
 By the end of 1880, faced with increasing demand for his Philadelphia-brand cheese, Reynolds turned to Charles Green, a second Chester dairyman, who by 1880 had been manufacturing cream cheese as well.
 Some of Green's cheese was also sold under the Philadelphia label.

-In 1892 Reynolds bought the Empire Cheese Co. of South Edmeston, New York, to produce cheese under his "Philadelphia" label.
+In 1892, Reynolds bought the Empire Cheese Co. of South Edmeston, New York, to produce cheese under his "Philadelphia" label.
 When the Empire factory burned down in 1900, he asked the newly formed Phenix Cheese Company to produce his cheese, instead.
 In 1903, Reynolds sold rights to the "Philadelphia" brand name to the Phenix Cheese Company, which was under the direction of Jason F. Whitney, Sr. (which later merged with Kraft, in 1928).
-By the early 1880s Star cream cheese had emerged as Lawrence & Durland's brand, and Green made World and Globe brands of the cheese.
+By the early 1880s, Star cream cheese had emerged as Lawrence & Durland's brand, and Green made World and Globe brands of the cheese.
 At the turn of the 20th century, New York dairymen were producing cream cheese sold under such other brands as Triple Cream (C. Percival), Eagle (F.X.
 Baumert), Empire (Phenix Cheese Co.), Mohican (International Cheese Co.), Monroe Cheese Co.
 (Gross & Hoffman), and Nabob (F.H.
 Legget).

-Cream cheese became popular in the Jewish cuisine of New York City, where it is commonly known as a "schmear".
-It is used on bagels and is the basis of the bagel and cream cheese, a common open-faced sandwich.
-Lox, capers, and other ingredients are often added to this dish.
-The basic bagel and cream cheese have become a ubiquitous breakfast and brunch food throughout the United States.
+Cream cheese is common in the Ashkenazi Jewish cuisine of New York City, where it is known as a "schmear".
+It is the basis of the bagel and cream cheese, an open-faced sandwich.
+Lox, capers, and other ingredients may be added.

-Canada

-Industrial cream cheeses, such as "Philadelphia", are the most commonly found varieties.
-However, traditional fresh cream cheeses not containing stabilizers or preservatives maintain a presence in the Canadian market, such as the cream cheese sold by the Western Dairy division of Gay Lea and Liberte Inc.